DominiquePeytrignet/Portfolio/README.md

 For my BachelorThesis I am diving deeper in the field of computer Vision which I am really excited for!

 Thank you for taking the time to visit my portfolio.
 I hope you will find it informative and engaging.
+Keep in mind that my Portfolio presentation is still under construction ^^

 # When I am not working on data:
 Weightlifting 💪